aiven/devportal/docs/products/kafka/howto/tiered-storage-overview-page.rst

 Get a quick snapshot of the essential metrics and details related to tiered storage:

-- **Current billing expenses in USD**: Stay informed about your current tiered storage expenses.
+- **Current billing expenses in USD**: Displays your tiered storage costs, calculated at hourly rates.
 - **Forecasted month cost in USD**: Estimate your upcoming monthly costs based on current usage.
 - **Remote tier usage in bytes**: View the volume of data that has been tiered.
 - **Storage overview**: View how topics use :ref:`remote storage <remote-storage-overview>`.